sonofhypnos/thoughts/README.md

 # Documentation
 - to hide a blogpost, add "hidden" to the tags
+- look at example blogpost to get an introduction to how blogposts are formatted.

 # Todos

+- [ ] in the header of the post, include a small link to the plane markdown form of the post (this should be easy.)
 - [ ] Add rss feed
 - [ ] think about alternative to RSS feed similar to here: https://github.com/gwern/gwern.net/issues/11
 - [ ] update documentation: